BOOST: Bootstrapping Strategy-Driven Reasoning Programs for Program-Guided Fact-Checking: Related Work

 \subsection{Claim Decomposition}

-As a key technique in explainable fact-checking, claim decomposition has become widely adopted~\citep{gunjal2024molecular, jiang2024core, song2024veriscore}.
-Many pipelines rely on LLMs for generating sub-claims via in-context learning (ICL)~\citep{wanner-etal-2024-closer, wanner2024dndscore, kamoi-etal-2023-wice}.
-ProgramFC~\citep{pan-etal-2023-fact} uses a program-guided approach for decomposition, while FactScore~\citep{min-etal-2023-factscore} and WICE~\citep{kamoi-etal-2023-wice} designs prompts to extract atomic facts.
-Additionally, framing claim verification as a question-answering task~\citep{chen-etal-2024-complex, ousidhoum-etal-2022-varifocal} has also proven effective.
-Despite its benefits, ~\citet{hu2024decomposition} reveal a decomposition trade-off: while decomposition reduces verification complexity, it also introduces noise, emphasizing the need for more adaptive decomposition strategies.
+Claim decomposition is a key technique in explainable fact-checking and has seen widespread adoption~\citep{gunjal2024molecular, jiang2024core, song2024veriscore}.
+Many pipelines rely on LLMs for sub-claim generation via ICL~\citep{wanner-etal-2024-closer, wanner2024dndscore, kamoi-etal-2023-wice}.
+ProgramFC~\citep{pan-etal-2023-fact} adopts a program-guided approach for decomposition, while WICE~\citep{kamoi-etal-2023-wice} design prompts to extract atomic facts.
+Framing claim verification as question answering~\citep{chen-etal-2024-complex, ousidhoum-etal-2022-varifocal} has also shown effectiveness.
+However, \citet{hu2024decomposition} note that while decomposition simplifies reasoning, it also introduce noise, highlighting the need for adaptive strategies.